 The sheer volume of competence needed in such a short time is a first for Europe's (and Sweden's) education and training ecosystem.
 Closing this skill gap and establishing more regional competence development in Europe is of utmost importance to supply the European battery value chain with a skilled workforce.
-To even be within reach to adequately scale Sweden's role in the European battery value chain, substantial efforts need to be made on multiple fronts.
+To scale Sweden's role in the European battery value chain, substantial efforts need to be made on multiple fronts.
 From understanding what competences are needed to how these can be supplied by reinforcing and fast-tracking existing competence supply structures, designing new flexible education programmes, and strengthening Nordic collaboration.